 If you’re playing guitar, I highly recommending getting a capo, which is a small clamp that you place across your fretboard.
 They are great for shifting songs to different keys quickly and easily, and essential for playing along accurately to certain songs.
 There are a number of brands out there, but personally I favour Kyser Capos – quick and easy to use, and long-lasting high quality.

-While there are guitarists who play and strum with fingers only, if you want to experiment with getting the full clarity and volume from your guitar you will want to try using a pick (plectrum).
+While there are guitarists who play and strum with fingers only, if you want to experiment with getting the full clarity and volume from your guitar you will want to try using a pick (aka plectrum).

 Picks are a very personal thing.
-I use Dunlop Tortex picks as general all-rounders, but it is worth trying out various different picks and weights to see what suits you.
+I often use Dunlop Tortex picks as general all-rounders, but it is worth trying out various different picks and weights to see what suits you.
 Different picks might suit different purposes.

 If you have any other questions please don’t hesitate to contact me via my Contact page 🙂